 In the 2020 Maryland Housing Needs Assessment & 10 Year Strategic Plan, the census tracts making up the Prince Frederick Town Center are considered category 4, the second highest need category for Calvert County Comprehensive Plan Vision.
-Our town centers are attractive, convenient, and interesting places to live, work, and shop.
-According to the report, this area is characterized by an older housing stock, a highest renter cost-burden rate (paying more than 50% of their income on housing) and the largest increase in the share of people that are elderly from 2000 to 2017.
+Our town centers are attractive, convenient and interesting places to live, work and shop.
+According to the report, this area is characterized by an older housing stock, a highest renter cost-burden rate (paying more than 50% of their income on housing) and the largest increase in the share of people 65 years or older from 2000 to 2017.
 These census tract areas have the second highest shares of renters using vouchers and receiving rental assistance, but the high cost-burden rate shows that more assistance and more affordable housing options are needed.
 This category has the second lowest occupancy rate, which may suggest the existing older housing stock is not suitable for the needs of current residents.
 With the increase in the aging population, aging-in-place strategies, particularly strategies that can improve the quality and accessibility of housing, may be relevant.

-With regards to homeownership, the category 4 area has the second highest poverty rate in the region and experienced the second highest increase in the poverty rate from 2000 to 2017.
+With regard to homeownership, the category 4 area has the second highest poverty rate in the region and experienced the second highest increase in the poverty rate from 2000 to 2017.
 These census tract areas have the second lowest median household income and have seen little increase since 2000.
 These areas show signs of housing instability: high delinquency and foreclosure rates, high owner cost burden (paying at least 50% of their household income on housing) and the highest rate of residential mobility (share of residents who did not live in the same census tract one year ago) in the region.
 Strategies in these areas should focus on maintaining and improving the physical housing stock and the financial wellbeing of residents (homeowner counseling, financial advising, alternative home loan product.)

-In addition to the strategies recommended by Maryland’s 2020 Needs Assessment and 10 Year Strategic Plan, the Calvert County Housing for All Task Force’s 2020 report recommended developer incentives, planned unit development, education on the definition and availability of affordable and workforce housing, and promoting awareness of opportunities for housing assistance programs.
+Strategies recommended by the Calvert County Housing for All Task Force include developer incentives, planned unit development, education on the definition and availability of affordable and workforce housing and promoting awareness of opportunities for housing assistance programs.
+In addition, the county’s zoning ordinance permits accessory dwelling units, which provide additional affordable housing opportunities for seniors and lower-income households.
+These units can be integrated into an existing principal structure, such as through a garage conversion, or added as a new standalone structure on the lot.
+Lastly, influenced by longstanding public input for the Main Street/Old Town area and the county's pursuit to secure the state’s Main Street Affiliation, the vision for revitalizing this area includes mixed-use buildings.
+These buildings would feature commercial spaces on the ground floor and residential units on the upper floors, potentially providing affordable housing options.

-Community Services
+Community Services for Vulnerable Segments of the Population

-In addition to serving as the hub for local government, several key government and nonprofit services are based in Prince Frederick: Calvert County Library, Calvert Pines Senior Center, Calvert County Health Department, the Local Behavioral Health Authority, ARC of Southern Maryland, Southern Maryland Community Network, Inc., Project ECHO Shelter, Community Ministries of Calvert County, Inc., Calvert County Department of Social Services, Barstow Acres Children’s Center, University of Maryland Extension Office, and the Housing Authority of Calvert County.
+In addition to serving as the hub for local government, several key government and nonprofit services are based in Prince Frederick: Calvert Library Prince Frederick, Calvert Pines Senior Center, Calvert County Health Department, the Local Behavioral Health Authority, ARC of Southern Maryland, Southern Maryland Community Network, Inc., Project ECHO Shelter, Community Ministries of Calvert County, Inc., Calvert County Department of Social Services, Barstow Acres Children’s Center, University of Maryland Extension Office, and the Housing Authority of Calvert County.

 Aging Services